rr1133/M1_SnakeGame_Game/1_Requirements/README.md

 # INTRODUCTION

-The objecive of this project to develop simple Snake Game using C Programming Language for the purpose of fun.
-In this project their is no usage of any graphics, in this game their is a sanke represented by any Alphabetical Letters is surrounded by Wall and the main motive of snake is to eat fruit which is present inside the wall.
+The objective of this project to develop simple Snake Game using C Programming Language for the purpose of fun.
+In this project their is no usage of any graphics, in this game their is a snake represented by any Alphabetical Letters is surrounded by Wall and the main motive of snake is to eat fruit which is present inside the wall.

 # RESEARCH